jdh4/machine_learning_libraries/rapids/README.md

 ## Using Rapids

 Note that Rapids requires a GPU with compute capability of 6.0+.
 This means the K40c GPUs on adroit-h11g4 cannot be used (they are CC 3.5).
+We mut request the V100 node (CC 7.0).
+TigerGPU is CC 6.0.

 ```bash
 $ salloc -N 1 -n 1 -t 5 --gres=gpu:tesla_v100:1